 7. Take painkillers

 You can take painkillers to ease the pain you feel in your scalp.
 Usually, tight braids do loosen but it might take a few days.
 If you cannot wait that long, you can take a painkiller to relieve yourself.
-Better than carrying a throbbing scalp about.
+This is better than carrying a throbbing scalp about.

 8. Communicate with your stylist